 If you go to Aldi, buy the chocolate.
 Under multiple in-house brands, you'll find everything from 80 percent dark chocolate bars to specialty items under the Choceur label filled with almonds, rum raisin, and a surprisingly delicious white chocolate.

-Come holiday baking season, it's nice to have these high-quality chocolates as an affordable option, but I find myself snacking on them before they ever make it into an intended pan of brownies.
+Come holiday baking season, which will be here before you know it, it's nice to have these high-quality chocolates as an affordable option, but I find myself snacking on them before they ever make it into an intended pan of brownies.

 Are you a fan of Aldi chocolate?
 Or is there one special thing you go to Aldi to buy?